ssagl/ssagl.github.io/_pages/about.md

 <br />
 Welcome to my website!
 I am an Assistant Professor of Business Economics and Public Policy at the [Kelley School of Business at Indiana University](https://kelley.iu.edu/faculty-research/departments/business-economics-public-policy/index.html).

 My research interests are in industrial organization and applied microeconomics.
-In my recent research, I have worked on the estimation of discrete choice demand models, and personalized pricing in the US automobile market.
+In my recent research, I have worked on the estimation of discrete choice demand models, health economics, and personalized pricing.